 - 2 bay leaves

-- 1 tsp salt (add more according to your liking)
+- 1 teaspoon salt, (add more according to your liking)

-- Put the lid on, sealed, and set to manual for “2 minutes”.
-After the cooking cycle finished, let the pressure naturally release for about 10 minutes before opening the lid.
+- Secure the lid and set to manual for “2 minutes”.
+After the cooking cycle has completed, let the pressure naturally release for about 10 minutes before opening the lid.

 - Adjust the seasoning with salt/pepper if needed.